glossawy/rss-feed-editor/README.md

 ## Concepts

 At the foundation, transformation rules are constructed of a `Condition` (which can be made up of many conditions) and a set of `Mutation`s to perform.
 Together a condition + mutations makes a `Rule`.
-A feed URL and a set of rules is a feed transformation.
-Elements of a feed to apply a condition or rule to are determined using [XPath queries](https://developer.mozilla.org/en-US/docs/Web/XPath), an XPath starting with a slack (`/`) indicates an absolute XPath, an XPath without a leading slash is assumed to be relative to the rule's XPath.
+A feed URL and a set of rules is a `Feed Transform`.
+Elements of a feed to apply a condition or rule to are determined using [XPath queries](https://developer.mozilla.org/en-US/docs/Web/XPath), an XPath starting with a slash (`/`) indicates an absolute XPath, an XPath without a leading slash is assumed to be relative to the rule's XPath.
 XPaths are optional for conditions and mutations, if they are missing they are applied to the elements matched by the rule's XPath.

 Currently the app supports the following conditions: